Guizi29/Crawler/README.md

 For more information on the sensor's features, you can visit the official website.
 (https://www.sparkfun.com/products/15335)

-The sensor is connected to the odroid c4 via 4 connectors.
+The sensor is connected to the odroid c4 via 4 connectors:

-VIN must be connected to the odroid c4's 3.3V DC power supply.
+-VIN must be connected to the odroid c4's 3.3V DC power supply.

-GND must be connected to a ground on the odroid c4.
+-GND must be connected to a ground on the odroid c4.

-DA (data) must be connected to pin i2c SDA while CL (clock) must be connected to pin i2c SCL.
+-DA (data) must be connected to pin i2c SDA while CL (clock) must be connected to pin i2c SCL.

 When we set up the system we chose to connect the pins in this way:

 VIN - pin 17

 GND - pin 25

 DA - pin 27

 CL - pin 28

 The diagram shows :